LucasLagoeiro/Project-CCP130/README.md

 ## Updates

+* 3.0.1
+    * FIX: The bug when you run the code in Windows, the Hangman game does not work.
 * 3.0.0
-    * FIX: The bug when you type the same wrong word it decreases your attempt at the Hangman Game
+    * FIX: The bug when you type the same wrong word it decreases your attempt at the Hangman Game.
 * 2.0.1
     * Updates README.
     * ADD: A new folder (imgs).